coder/docs/setup/air-gapped/index.md

 Coder is deployed through [helm](https://helm.sh/docs/intro/install/), and the platform images are hosted in Coder's Docker Hub repo.

-1. Pull down the Coder helm charts by running the following in a non-air-gapped
+1. Download the Coder Helm charts by running the following command _outside_ of the air-gapped environment:
-   environment:

    ```console
    helm repo add coder https://helm.coder.com